Gooseberry Season

 Which reminds me.
 He appearedat noon, asking for water.
 He’d walked from townafter losing his job, leaving me a note for his wife and his brotherand locking his dog in the coal bunker.

-1. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /l/ and /k/ in “and locking his dog in the coal bunker”, the sound of /s/ and /r/ in “for smooth, seedless gooseberry sorbet” and the sound of /w/ and /r/ in “Than a month, and not a stroke of work, a word of thanks.”
+1. Consonance: Consonance is the repetition of consonant sounds in the same line.
+For example, the sound of /l/ and /k/ in “and locking his dog in the coal bunker”, the sound of /s/ and /r/ in “for smooth, seedless gooseberry sorbet” and the sound of /k/ and /r/ in “Than a month, and not a stroke of work, a word of thanks.”

 2. Imagery: Imagery is used to make readers perceive things involving their five senses.
-Simon Armitage has used imagery in this poem such as “and locking his dog in the coal bunker”, “for smooth, seedless gooseberry sorbet” and “Where does the hand become the wrist.”
+For example, “and locking his dog in the coal bunker”, “for smooth, seedless gooseberry sorbet” and “Where does the hand become the wrist.”

 3. Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
 The poet has used the metaphor of gooseberry as a memory.